Vlachs in the history of Croatia: Anthroponymy

-Despite the fact that Velebit Vlachs (Morlacs) were mostly Croats and Catholics, among them are Romanians; this can be seen from their surnames such as Bučul, Čutul, Prendivoj, Hamet, Kapo, Sebikoč, Cako, Delebrajde, and Čepulado.

 Religion

 Pope Gregory IX, in his letter of 14 November 1234 to King Béla IV of Hungary, noted that the "Vlachs, although by name are considered Christians... have rituals which are hostile to the Christian name".
 Pope Gregory XI, in his letter from 1372 to the Franciscans in Bosnia, ordered them to convert the Vlachs who lived in tents and pastures (Wlachorum... quorum nonnulli in pascuis et tentoriis habitant), also relating to the activity of the Bosnian Church (see also stećaks).
 Scholar Bogumil Hrabak emphasized that there is no need to insist on the religious affiliation of the pastoralist communities in the Balkan, especially the Vlachs.
 Living in closed transhumance communities, they changed religious affiliation according to the regional religion (Roman Catholic or Orthodox) where they lived for a prolonged time, and if they were not followed by the specific priest.
 Their ignorance and lack of Christian Church commitment are seen in the case of the Vlachs who were settled in Žumberak (in the 1530s), who begged commander Johann Katzianer to be Christianized.
 Orthodoxy as such was also more akin to them rather than feudal Roman Catholicism, whose dogma did not allow them to embrace as many pagan beliefs as in the Orthodox Church.